comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% enddocs %}

+{% docs column__has_swap %}

+True if the customer has swapped in or out dishes when placing the orders.
+Is false if they only removed or added one dish without replacing it with another recipe, or if the customer did not make any changes to the order at all.

+{% enddocs %}

 {% docs column__is_added_dish %}

 Is 1 if the ordered dish was added by the customer and 0 if the ordered dish was preselected for the customer.
 For all rows that are not representing a dish the field will be null.